bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

 _ && _ = False
 ```

-In embarking on this crazy experiment we've lost the ability to pattern match, so we have to think a little differently.
+In embarking on this experiment we've lost the ability to pattern match, so we have to think a little differently.

 Each `Bool` we'll be passed is a function which accepts two arguments and will chose one of them to return.
 Returning the first argument means the `Bool` is _true_ and returning the second means it's _false_.
 So if both `Bool`s use their first argument then they're both true.